ShiRui1208/SynHMR/README.md

 ## 📣 News

-- [2026/06] SynHMR has been accepted to ECCV 2026! 🎉🎉
-- [Coming Soon] Code, additional qualitative results, and videos will be released soon, including demonstrations of temporal stability and robustness under sparsity/occlusion.
+- [2026/06] SynHMR has been accepted to ECCV 2026! 🎉🎉Code, additional qualitative results, and videos will be released soon.